About the Montessori Method

 Dr. Maria Montessori (1870–1952).
 Maria Montessori observed that a child has

 an “absorbent mind,” especially between the ages of three and six.
 She believed children should stay within a single classroom for three years to fully develop their conscious awareness of their whole selves.
-The older children mentor the younger children in the classroom.
-This boosts their confidence and emotional well-being while reinforcing what they already know.
+Learner outcomes of authentic Montessori programs include: independence, confidence & competence, autonomy, intrinsic motivation, social responsibility, academic preparation, spiritual awareness/cosmic education and global citizenship.

 The Montessori classroom uses concrete materials that are self-correcting and allow children to learn at their own pace.
 These materials help the child to see, touch, feel and freely explore their environments without the teacher’s intervention.
 The Montessori teacher provides individual instruction within set guidelines.
 The children learn self respect, respect for others and respect for their environment.
 Montessori methods and materials promote inner discipline and self-motivation.